FZJ-JSC/LLview/docs/docs/install/index.md

 The public version of LLview can be downloaded from [GitHub](https://github.com/FZJ-JSC/LLview).
-It currently contains a simplified workload including all the necessary scripts and adapters for a basic functioning.
+It currently contains a simplified workload including all the necessary scripts and plugins for a basic functioning.
 This version does not include:

 - Client (Live view)
-- Adapters other than Slurm
+- Plugins other than Slurm
 - Logger (module that collects LLview's access metrics)

 These features will be added in future updates.